Thirisha255/Blink-It-Sales-Dashboard-Power-BI-Project/README.md

 - Tier 3 outlets generate the most revenue, contributing over $472K in sales.
 - Most outlets were established after 2015, and those newer outlets show increasing sales trends.
 - Small and medium-sized outlets comprise over 75% of total sales, highlighting their importance in the Blink It network.
+- ## What I Learned
+**This project helped me improve my practical Power BI skills in:**
+- Cleaning and transforming real-world datasets
+- Designing KPIs and choosing appropriate visuals
+- Using slicers, filters, and interactivity for a better user experience
+- Presenting insights effectively through dashboards
+## Dashboard image